Kyūjō incident: Agitation in the Army

-Shortly after the Imperial Conference on the night of August 13–14 at which the surrender finally was decided, Anami had two conversations in which he expressed opposition to the surrender.
+Shortly after the Imperial Conference on the night of 13–14 August at which the surrender finally was decided, Anami had two conversations in which he expressed opposition to the surrender.
 He asked Yoshijirō Umezu, the Chief of the Army General Staff, if "the war should be continued even at the risk of launching a coup d'état", to which Umezu concluded, "There is nothing we can do now but to comply with the Emperor's decision."
-Anami then confronted a Colonel Saburo Hayashi in a washroom and asked about "the possibility of attacking a large American convoy rumored to be outside of Tokyo."
-Hayashi dashed Anami's suggestion by reaffirming the Imperial decision while noting the presence of the convoy was only a rumor.
-Finally, his brother-in-law Lieutenant Colonel Masahiko Takeshita confronted Anami, first suggesting Anami resign, which would topple the government; then suggesting he support the coup.
+Anami then confronted a Colonel Saburo Hayashi in a washroom and asked about "the possibility of attacking a large American convoy rumored to be outside of Tokyo".
+Hayashi dashed Anami's suggestion by reaffirming the Imperial decision, while noting the presence of the convoy was only a rumor.
+Finally, Animi's brother-in-law, Lieutenant Colonel Masahiko Takeshita, confronted him, first suggesting he resign, which would topple the government; then suggesting he support the coup.
 To the first, Anami noted that the fall of the government would not stop the Imperial edict, while to the second, he replied that he wished to go to the Army Ministry first.

 At the Army Ministry, Anami announced compliance with the Imperial edict.
-Then a group of senior army officers including Anami gathered in a nearby room.
+Then a group of senior army officers, including Anami, gathered in a nearby room.
 All those present were concerned about the possibility of a coup d'état to prevent the surrender—some of those present may have even been considering launching one.
-After a silence, General Torashirō Kawabe, Deputy Chief of the Imperial Japanese Army General Staff, proposed that all senior officers present sign an agreement to carry out the emperor's order of surrender—"The Army will act in accordance with the Imperial Decision to the last."
-It was signed by all the high-ranking officers present, including Anami, Hajime Sugiyama, Yoshijirō Umezu, Kenji Doihara, Torashirō Kawabe, Masakazu Kawabe, and Tadaichi Wakamatsu.
+After a silence, General Torashirō Kawabe, Deputy Chief of the Imperial Japanese Army General Staff, proposed that all senior officers present sign an agreement to carry out the Emperor's order of surrender—"The Army will act in accordance with the Imperial Decision to the last."
+Vice Minister of War Tadaichi Wakamatsu was also present and helped draft the document.
+It was signed by all the most important officers present.
+The signatories were Minister of War Anami, Chief of the Army General Staff Umezu, commander of the 1st General Army Field Marshal Hajime Sugiyama, commander of the 2nd General Army Field Marshal Shunroku Hata and Inspector-General of Military Training Kenji Doihara.
+When Umezu voiced concern about air units causing trouble, Wakamatsu went next door to the HQ of the Air General Army, where its commander, Masakazu Kawabe (Torashirō's brother), also signed.
 This written accord by the most senior officers in the Army, in addition to Anami's announcement, acted as a formidable firebreak against any attempt to incite a coup d'état in Tokyo.